-6.3.3 Install Apple Mail Plug-In

-The Install Plug-In button installs (or updates) the plug-in that SpamSieve uses to integrate with Apple Mail.
+6.3.1.2 Install Apple Mail Plug-In The Install Plug-In button in Settings • Apple Mail • Setup installs (or updates) the plug-in that SpamSieve uses to integrate with Apple Mail.
 If the plug-in is successfully installed, you will see the SpamSieve commands in Mail's Message menu.
 For more information, see the Setting Up Apple Mail and Why don't I see the SpamSieve commands in Apple Mail's Message menu? sections of the manual.

 Installing the plug-in also causes SpamSieve to install a launch agent so that the SpamSieve application will launch and be available for filtering when Apple Mail launches.
 On macOS 13, this will cause macOS to show a notification saying Background Items Added.
 This is normal.
-SpamSieve will show up under System Settings → General → Login Items → Allow in the Background, and you should not uncheck it there, as that would prevent it from working with Apple Mail.
-The login item will automatically be removed if you choose Uninstall Apple Mail Plug-In...
+SpamSieve will show up under System

+Settings • General • Login Items • Allow in the Background, and you should not uncheck it there, as that would prevent it from working with Apple Mail.
+The login item will automatically be removed if you select Disable spam filtering in Apple Mail.